danielpolk/bamazon/README.md

 ### bamazonCustomer.js

-1. run _node bamazonCustomer.js_ from a terminal session in the application directory
+1. run _node server.js_ from a terminal session in the application directory
 1. A list of products is presented
 1. Select a product id to order
 1. Once a product is selected, reply to the prompt with the quantity to order